 I’ve recently read a research article called “To Apply or Not to Apply: A Survey Analysis of Grant Writing Costs and Benefits” by Ted and Courtney von Hippel.
-The authors took scientific approach to find out how much effort it takes to write government grant application and how to maximize chances of success.
+The authors took a scientific approach to find out how much effort it takes to write a government grant application and how to maximize the chances of success.
 Being inspired by this research I wanted to share the list of 10 most common reasons why government grant applications are declined.
 This list is based on our experience writing applications for government grants for businesses in Ontario, Canada.

 #10.
 Applicant or Project Does Not Meet Government Grant Eligibility Criteria

-Read eligibility criteria carefully and make sure that you qualify.
+Read the eligibility criteria carefully and make sure that you qualify.
 Keep in mind that there are three types of eligibility:

 - eligibility of the company (organization)

 - eligibility of the cost

 If you are uncertain about your eligibility, fill out a confidential government grant eligibility check form.

 #9.
 Government Grant Application is Incomplete

 When mandatory fields are left blank or requested attachments or appendices are missing the application fails consistency check and is immediately declined.
 Refer to the appendices if necessary, but provide the input to the section or field of the application.
 Don’t just write “See attachment”.
 As a matter of courtesy, do not attach what you were not required to attach to the application.
 And do read application instructions of guidelines thoroughly.

 #8.
 Failure to Provide Additional Information Requested by Small Business Grants